-In addition to the subscription procedures detailed in Section 5, and the applicable local dealing cut-off time Hong Kong investors can subscribe for Shares in the Sub-Funds by completing the Application Form and returning it to Ninety One Hong Kong Limited, in Hong Kong.
+In addition to the subscription procedures detailed in Section 5 and the applicable local dealing cut-off time, Hong Kong investors can subscribe for Shares in the Sub-Funds by sending the application to the Registrar and Transfer Agent via sub-distributors or intermediaries in Hong Kong.
 Settlement should be made by telegraphic transfer in the Currency Denomination of the relevant Class to the Global Distributor and Service Provider's designated accounts.
-The Global Distributor and Service Provider, may, in its absolute discretion, accept settlement in other currencies provided advance notice is given to the Global Distributor and Service Provider.
-Prospective shareholders should note that payments by telegraphic transfer must be received by 1.00pm Hong Kong time.
-Applications for which settlement is received after the cut-off times will not be dealt with until the next Valuation day.
-Investors making use of the nominee services provided by an intermediary are subject to the terms and conditions applied to the nominee arrangement between the intermediary and investors.
-These investors should contact the intermediary concerning the payment details and cut-off times.
+The Global Distributor and Service Provider growider and Service Provider, may, in its absolute discretion, accept settlement in other currencies provided advance notice is given to the Global Distributor and Service Provider.
+Payment for subscriptions must be received by telegraphic transfer and should be sent to the designated bank account by 1:00pm HK time on the relevant settlement date (e.g. the relevant Valuation Day).
+Applications received after the dealing cut-off time will not be dealt with until the next Valuation Day.
+Investors making use of the nominee services provided by a/an sub-distributor/intermediary are subject to the terms and conditions applied to the nominee arrangement between the sub-distributor/intermediary and investors.
+Investors should contact the sub-distributor/intermediary concerning the payment details and cut-off times.